 What You’ll Need

-Mechanical keyboards are advantageous in so far as cleaning is concerned.
+Mechanical keyboards are great in terms of cleaning.
 That’s because of the raised keycaps and wider spaces between keys.
-Generally, this makes removing the most common detritus straightforward.
+Generally, this makes removing the most common waste straightforward.
 Spills are another matter, though; more on that in a bit.

 - Keycap puller: most keyboards include this, but you can find them at Amazon and Newegg.

-- Compressed air or vacuum: for removing debris without removing the keycaps, or prior to.
+- Compressed air or vacuum: for removing debris without removing the keycaps.

 - Rubbing alcohol: used to remove skin oils and grime if you’re not wanting to remove keycaps and for gently scrubbing between keys.